AIO1/PrimeNGTableReusableComponent/README.md

 ### 2.2 Backend (API in ASP.NET)
+**NOTE:** You can use other .NET version with its corresponding packages and the solution should still work with no issues.

 #### 2.2.1 Open the project
 Using Visual Studio 2022, open the backend solution located in [this path](Backend/PrimeNGTableReusableComponent).
 Make sure that you have the ASP.NET component and the .NET 8 framework.
 If you don't have both, you will have to use Visual Studio Installer to include whatever is missing.